Please note that applications for the Visiting Electives Programme are currently closed.

-The electives programme has three intakes throughout the year, with application rounds in March, July and November.
-The next application round will be available during 20th-24th November 2017, for placements commencing in May - August 2018.
+The electives programme has three intakes throughout the year, with application rounds in March, August and November.
+The next application round will be available during March 2018, for placements commencing in September - December 2018.

 Please email firstname.lastname@example.org if you have any questions.

 Thank you for your interest in the Barts and The London Visiting Electives Programme.

 The Visiting Student Elective Programme offers short term, observational placements, for medical students, in their final year of study.
 Students are placed with one of the consultants working for the Barts Health Trust and spend their time shadowing and experiencing typical days in a specific medical speciality.

 Recently, the Visiting Student Elective Programme has been reviewed, and has undergone a policy change.
 In recognition of the increasing demand for elective placements, whilst ensuring we maintain high standards for all learners, QMUL in partnership with Barts Health have developed a new model to support this important activity.
 This model will provide a collaborative approach which will ensure we can optimise the opportunities available for quality assured placements.

 The elective programme opens for applications 3 times during the year: July, November and March.
 The time you should apply depends on when you would like to undertake your elective:

 |March 2018: To be announced||September - December 2018|

 |August 2018: To be announced||January - April 2019|